8LWXpg/CmdPal-ProcessKiller/README.md

 # Process Kill for CmdPal

 > [!IMPORTANT]
-> This project still in early development
+> This project is still in early development

 ## Installation